citp/privacy-policy-historical/m/my/myb/mybskool.com.md

-> *The following text is extracted and transformed from the mybskool.com privacy policy that was archived on 2016-11-16.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20161116090818id_/http%3A//www.mybskool.com/privacy-policy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the mybskool.com privacy policy that was archived on 2017-06-28.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20170628034911id_/http%3A//www.mybskool.com/privacy-policy.php) for the most accurate reproduction.*

 # myBskool – Privacy Policy

-Aspire Edu-Ventures India Private Limited are the owners of this website.
+myBskool.com are the owners of this website.
 We respect your right to privacy while being fully committed to fight spam.

 We therefore undertake not to provide anyone with your contact details, including your e-mail ID, unless and until you enter it yourself.
 However, people / organizations whose e-mail IDs are obtained by us through this site may be included in our own mailing list for communication on our product / service innovations and relevant news.

 We also undertake not to make any individual or organization privy to the contents of any correspondence with us irrespective of whether the correspondence is made electronically through this site or by conventional means.

-Notwithstanding the above, with respect to all users of our site, Aspire Edu-Ventures India Private Limited and its associates reserves the right to disclose any content, records, or electronic communication of any kind (including personal information transmitted through our site) in one or more of the following circumstance
+Not withstanding the above, with respect to all users of our site, myBskool.com and its associates reserves the right to disclose any content, records, or electronic communication of any kind (including personal information transmitted through our site) in one or more of the following circumstance

 To comply with any law, regulation, or government order under Indian jurisdiction;

-If such disclosure is necessary to operate Aspire Edu-Ventures India Private Limited or any of its business units; and To protect the property and/or legitimate rights of Aspire Edu-Ventures India Private Limited or its associates, investors, customers, employees and suppliers.
+If such disclosure is necessary to operate myBskool.com or any of its business units; and To protect the property and/or legitimate rights of myBskool.com or its associates, investors, customers, employees and suppliers.

 ### IP Addresses